buttflattery/yii2-multimenu/README.md

 ## Menu items from Database

-A helper component `buttflattery\multimenu\helpers\MenuHelper` is added that come in handy if you want to just add all the menu items in the database table and leave the rest on this component to generate the `items` array for the menu.
+A helper component `buttflattery\multimenu\helpers\MenuHelper` is added that comes in handy if you want to just add all the menu items in the database table and leave the rest on this component to generate the `items` array for the menu.

 If you dont have a menu table added yet you can run the migration and use the model provided `buttflattery\multimenu\models\Menu`.